Jason Mars: Clinc

 In 2015, Mars along with wife and colleague Tang, and a team of student researchers founded Clinc.
 Based in Ann Arbor, Michigan, Clinc built upon the team's previous work with Lucida.
 By that point, the platform had received inquiries from industries such as finance, automotive, and healthcare for industry-specific AI.

 Clinc received $1.2 million in seed funding in March 2016, led by eLab Ventures and with participation from Cahoots Holdings and Hyde Park Venture Partners.
 In June 2016, it also received a $225,000 grant from the National Science Foundation.
 This would later be expanded to $750,000 in 2017.

 According to Mars, Clinc's core mission involves the application of AI science to solving meaningful, substantial problems in people's daily lives.
 It launched Finie, its first official product, in 2016.
 An intelligent personal finance assistant composed of five separate purpose-built AI engines, Finie was marketed as "a Siri for your bank account."

 In 2017, Clinc raised an additional $6.3 million in series A funding, which it used to hire new staff and further invest in its product.
 It raised another $52 million in Series B funding in 2019, making it one of the highest-funded AI startups of the year and valuing the business at $200 million By this point, the company had achieved 300% revenue growth year-over-year since it was founded.

 Additionally, in 2017, Mars was nominated as the second most innovative CEO in banking, alongside notable names that included PayPal’s Dan Schulman, Clarity Money’s Adam Dell, JPMorgan Chase’s Jamie Dimon, and more.

-Controversy

-Mars resigned from his position as Clinc CEO in 2020 in the wake of employee allegations of inappropriate behavior, including claims of sexual harassment.
+Mars resigned from his position as Clinc CEO in 2020 in the wake of employee allegations of inappropriate behavior.
 Mars did not however go on leave from his appointment at University of Michigan though some of his colleagues called on him to take a leave of absence from teaching.
 There was also reports of student protests online in late 2020.

-In a public statement made by the department chair, Michael Wellman, it was revealed that a formal investigation conducted by the University of Michigan on Mars’ conduct concluded that "The university did not find any violations of its sexual harassment policy.”
-The report also notes an earlier conflicting statement that "Mars engaged in unacceptable behavior and that corrective and preventive actions were being taken."
-The report ultimately calls on Mars to “take the lead” on rebuilding trust.